AliAkhtari78/SpotifyScraper/docs/index.md

 ``scraper = Scraper(session=request)``<br>
 ``mp3_downloaded_path = scraper.download_preview_mp3(url=url, path=path, with_cover=True)``<br>
 Just replace the URL with Spotify Track URL and replace the path with the path you want to download to, you can remove **path=path** to download covers at the root directory, also you can remove **with_cover=True** to only download the mp3 without cover of the song.

+## Save the log file to disk
+If something went wring, in order to find the problem and report the bug to me, you can set log to True to save the log file in your disk:
+``Scraper(session=request, log=True)``

 ## Why Spotify Scraper
 To extract data from Spotify, there is two way to do that: